- Home

 Unattended Children in the Library

-Children under thirteen years of age may not be left unattended.
-Parents or guardians are responsible for the behavior of their children in the library.
-A sibling and/or a babysitter (age 16 or older) may accompany a young child; however, if the sibling or babysitter cannot control the younger child, the younger child shall be considered unattended.
+- A sibling and/or a babysitter (age 16 or older) may accompany a young child.
+However, if the sibling or babysitter cannot control the younger child, the younger child shall be considered unattended.

 View the Unattended Children in the Library Notice (PDF) for more information.